 guest set or spot courtesy five-to-ten-minute spot offered by comedy clubs so accomplished comedians can audition in a live performance.

 hack British word for hackneyed; overused and thus cliché and trite.

 hammock to technique of placing weaker material or improvisation between two strong jokes or routines.

 headliner third and last comedian considered the star of a standard stand-up comedy show; see closer.

 heckler audience member who talks and interrupts a comedy show, often by exchanging insults with the comedian; a social disease.

 host see emcee and MC.

-impressions to act out recognizable celebrities.
+impressions acting out and impersonating recognizable celebrities.

 improv see improvisation.

 improvisation spontaneous creation of entire comedy bits; ongoing comedic bantering with audience members.